ImAbdollahzadeh/True-open-free-Type/README.md

 		}
 	}

-As you might guess, there are quite some big steps to optmize the code above still in C. The coefficients A, B, C, and D can be calculated without further calling ino function ***pow***.
+As you might guess, there are quite some big steps to optmize the code above still in C. The coefficients A, B, C, and D can be calculated without further calling into function ***pow***.
 Another critical step would be acquiring x86-SSE assembly into play to further optimize xu and xy calculations and also casting them into unsigned int.
-The detailed optimization would be neglected hre for the sake of not getting too much complex.
+The detailed optimization would be neglected here for the sake of not getting too much complex.
 Of course later during my SIMD optimization tutorial, we will go through all the mentioned codes.

-The following image shows an example bezier curve that I rendered with the use of above mentioned source code.
-The 4 dawn small circles represent te place of 4 bezier curve control points.
+The following image shows a bezier curve rendered with the use of the upper source code.
+The four drawn small circles represent the place of 4 bezier curve control points.

 <p align="center">
 	<img src="https://github.com/ImAbdollahzadeh/True-open-free-Type/blob/main/tutorial_resources/bezier_demo.PNG"/>